-Linear semi-gradient n-step TD is guaranteed to converge under standard conditions, for all n, to a $\overline{\text{VE}}$ that is within a bound of the optimal error.
-This bound is always tighter for higher n and approaches zero as $n \to \infty$.
-However, in practice that choice results in very slow learning, and some degree of bootstrapping $(1 < n < \infty)$ is usually preferrable.
+Linear semi-gradient n-step TD is guaranteed to converge under standard conditions, for all n, to a $\overline{\text{VE}}$ that is within a bound of the optimal error (achieved asymptotically by Monte Carlo methods).
+This bound is always tighter for higher n and approaches zero as $n \to \infty$ .
+However, in practice very high n results in very slow learning, and some degree of bootstrapping $(1 < n < \infty)$ is usually preferrable, just as we saw in comparisons of tabular n-step methods in Chapter 7 and in comparisons of tabular TD and Monte Carlo methods in Chapter 6.